 Stage two: the launch stage

-The next step in the start lifecycle is the launch.
+The next step in the 5 stages of the startup lifecycle is the launch.
 You’ve done your research, you’ve determined that the time is right to begin your venture, and it’s time to get started!

 A lot of startups think that they will see the money roll in straight away, but this isn’t always the case.
 During this phase sales will start slow but will steadily grow over time.
 Just do all you can to bring in the business, keep customers happy and manage your cash flow.